 Optimize NVIDIA Control Panel settings for gaming performance

 Before tweaking the settings, you need to first launch NVIDIA Control Panel.
-The best way to do the same is by right-clicking on the desktop and selecting NVIDIA Control Panel.
-Then, go to 3D Settings > Manage 3D Settings, this is the panel where you can make all the changes:
+The best way to do this is to right-click the desktop and select NVIDIA Control Panel.
+Then, go to 3D Settings > Manage 3D Settings.
+This is the panel where you can make all the changes:

 - Image Sharpening